psilabs-dev/lanraragi-satellite/README.md

 page = create_page(request).page
 save_page_to_dir(page, Path('.'))
 ```
-We can also produce a corrupted image:
+We can also produce a corrupted image, which occurs when an image download is interrupted:
 ```python
 from pathlib import Path
 from manycbz.models import CreatePageRequest